zhuyuqiong/snadk-developer-guide/appendix-i.md

 ## GitBook
 GitBook is a command line tool (and Node.js library) for building beautiful books using GitHub/Git and Markdown (or AsciiDoc).
-[GitBook.com](https://www.gitbook.com/) is an easy to use solution to write, publish and host books.
-It is the easiest solution for publishing your content and collaborating on it.
 ### GitBook.com

 [GitBook.com](https://www.gitbook.com) is an easy to use solution to write, publish and host books.
 It is the easiest solution for publishing your content and collaborating on it.